-Having graduated in filmmaking and entrepreneurship, Max notices a gap to fill in youth education and decides to establish a cinema school for kids aged under 18.
-During his own education, he also acquires experience as a technician in the fields of aerial photography and cultural events.
-Today, he has made a name for himself in Quebec City’s market.
-Not only has he founded a school that initiates more than 150 kids every year to the art of filmmaking, but he is also at the heart of Quebec City’s movie studios and works on numerous professional film sets.
+A graduate in filmmaking and entrepreneurship, he realizes a lack to be filled among young people and decides to set up a film school for at least 18 years old.
+Along with his schooling, he gained experience as a technician in the field of events and aerial photography.
+Today, he has managed to find a place for himself in the Quebec market.
+In addition to having founded a school that introduces young people to 7th grade, he is at the heart of the Quebec film studio and participates in numerous professional film sets.

 JP has been teaching at l’Académie du Cinéma since 2014.
 After having studied filmmaking, audio engineering and musical composition, he has also worked on many cinematic, theatrical and multidisciplinary creative productions, mainly as a sound designer.
 His main goal when teaching is that everybody learns as much as possible while still having fun!
 Apart from cinema, JP is a big fan of outdoor activities, yoga … and light bulbs!